֍ Iteration; and

 Skills Super Highway

-Youth do not have equal access to the kinds of experiences and educational programmes that stimulate interest and build capability in the science, technology, engineering, mathematics (STEM) areas.
-This initiative aims at a more active role from Corporate Australia in identifying the skills of the future and delivery of programmes that invest in creating relevant capabilities in our youth.
-As a first step, we propose to surface all of the existing programs, in order to understand, what they are, how they work and who uses them.
-We will also determine where corporates play a more direct role in strengthening curriculums, potentially by deploying skilled staff to support the programmes in schools and offering internships/job placement to gain meaningful work experience.
+Youth do not have equal access to the educational programmes that stimulate interest and build capability in the science, technology, engineering, mathematics (STEM) areas.
+This initiative aims to engage Corporate Australia in identifying the skills of the future and delivering programmes that invest in creating relevant capabilities.
+As a first step, we propose to surface all of the existing programs, in order to understand what they are, how they work and who uses them.
+Corporates can play a more direct role in strengthening curriculums, potentially by deploying skilled staff to support the programmes in schools and offering internships/job placement to gain meaningful work experience.

 1800 My Future